syncfusion-content/blazor-docs/blazor/common/data-binding/sql-server-data-binding.md

 ![Add Syncfusion Blazor DataGrid package](../images/SQLServer-BrowserGrid.png)

-> **Note:** For this demo, use Syncfusion.Blazor.Grid(19.1.0.66) NuGet package.
+> For this demo, use Syncfusion.Blazor.Grid(19.1.0.66) NuGet package.
 A new Syncfusion.Blazor.Grid NuGet package with new enhancement will be released in our every-week release and main release.
 So, check and update to the [`latest versions`](https://www.nuget.org/packages/Syncfusion.Blazor.Grid).

 ## Adding Syncfusion Blazor DataGrid Component into the application